Skip to content

 Proper Spacing

 It is a common practice to use the TAB, SPACEBAR, or ENTER key to add space between the text or to indent the text for visual purposes.
-However, using these keys to control spacing makes the text confusing for screen reader users and people with reading disabilities.
+However, using these keys to control spacing can make the text confusing for screen reader users and individuals with reading disabilities.
 Instead, it is better to control spacing using the tools offered by Google Docs to format the text.

 Indenting